Leicester City F.C.: European record

-Managerial history
+Managers

-Leicester City's current manager is Martí Cifuentes, who was appointed on 15 July 2025.
+The club's current manager is Russell Martin, who was appointed on 15 June 2026.

 Nigel Pearson and Peter Hodge have both had two separate spells in charge of the club.
-Dave Bassett also had a second spell as caretaker manager after his spell as permanent coach.
+Dave Bassett also had a second spell as caretaker manager after his first spell as permanent manager.
 Up until Peter Hodge was hired after World War I, the club had no official manager.
 A nominal role of secretary/manager was employed, though the board and the selection committee took control of most team affairs.
 It was Hodge who instated a system at the club for the manager having complete control over player and staff recruitment, team selection, and tactics.
-Though Hodge was originally also titled "secretary/manager" he has retrospectively been named as the club's first official "manager."
+Though Hodge was originally titled "secretary/manager" he has retrospectively been named as the club's first official "manager."

+Matt Gillies is the club's longest-serving manager.
+Between 1958 and 1968, he led Leicester City to four major domestic cup finals including a first major trophy, as well as four top eight finishes in the First Division.
+He was notably also the manager of the club's first participation in European football in 1961–62.
+During the 1962–63 season, under the management of Gillies, the club were realistic contenders for the First Division and FA Cup double, along with further European qualification.
+It was in this campaign that Gillies' team famously became known as "The Ice Kings."

+Since the 10-year reign of Matt Gillies, four other managers have guided the club to major success, including Jimmy Bloomfield, Martin O'Neill, Claudio Ranieri, and Brendan Rodgers.